 It's a best practice to use an SSL certificate and Hypertext Transfer Protocol Secure (HTTPS) on the website.
 It is used for secure communication with website visitors and prevents cyber-attacks.

 4. Check if your email was compromised

 There were dozens of breaches where emails and passwords have been exposed in a vulnerable system.
 Please check all your emails and passwords were not compromised - haveibeenpwned.com.
 Additionally, you can install the Password Checkup Chrome extension that will help you resecure accounts that were affected by data breaches.

 5. Make sure you have strong passwords

 Frequently changing the password will never hurt.
 Do that routine often and use strong passwords.
 You can use the Strong Password Generator or start using 1Password, LastPass, or similar services.

-2-Factor Authentication is used to protect your accounts and serves as an extra layer of security.
-Make sure you use 2FA wherever it's possible.
+Multi-factor Authentication is used to protect your accounts and serves as an extra layer of security.
+Make sure you use MFA wherever it's possible.